 Pull tight and weave in the end inside the plant hanger.
 You did it!
 You’re finished!

 Use a 3×4 inch or 4×4 inch round plant pot without holes as the base of the planter.
-Add a plastic insert with holes and a small plant, the drapier the better!
+Add a plastic insert with holes and a small plant and sit back and enjoy!

 This is an original pattern by Christina of February Sky Designs.
 Please do not claim this pattern as your own.
 If you wish to share this pattern, you may link to it but please do not reprint it on your site or sell it.